KeXen1/Student-Performance-ML-Project/README.md

 * UCI Machine Learning Repository – Student Performance Dataset
 * P. Cortez and A. Silva, *Using Data Mining to Predict Secondary School Student Performance*, 2008

----

-## Notes

-This project demonstrates the feasibility of early academic performance prediction using machine learning and highlights the importance of data-driven decision-making in education.